Chicken Parmesan with Linguine

 Instructions

 • To begin, gather all your ingredients and have them close at hand on the counter or table.
-Grate the mozzarella cheese and set aside until ready to use at the last.

-Using a meat tenderizing mallet, pound the chicken breasts so that they are 1/4 - 1/2" thick.
+• Using a meat tenderizing mallet, pound the chicken breasts so that they are 1/4 – 1/2" thick.
 (I like to place the chicken in a plastic freezer bag to do this, for less mess.)

 • Heat oil and butter in a large cast-iron skillet or shallow Dutch oven on medium heat.
 Cook chicken until golden brown, approximately 4-5 minutes on each side.
 Depending on the size of the chicken, you may need to do this in multiple steps.
 Place chicken on a plate or tray and cover to keep warm.

-• Add onion and garlic to the skillet and cook for 2 minutes until translucent.
-Pour in wine and stir occasionally until reduced by half, 3-4 minutes.
-Add to this the crushed tomatoes, sugar, salt and pepper, parsley and basil.
-I like to use fresh herbs when in season.
-Allow to sauce to simmer on low heat for 20-30 minutes.
+• Add to this the crushed tomatoes, granulated sugar, kosher salt and freshly ground black pepper, plus the fresh or dried parsley and basil.
+Allow the sauce to simmer on low heat for 20-30 minutes.

 • While the sauce simmers, cook the linguine according to package directions to al dente.
+Turn on the oven broiler so it has time to heat up.

-• Nestle the chicken breasts on top of the sauce and cover them with the shredded mozzarella cheese.
-Place skillet under broiler and cook for 1-2 minutes until cheese is lightly browned.
+• Place skillet under broiler and cook for 1-2 minutes until cheese is lightly browned.

 • Serve sauce and chicken over prepared linguine.
 Garnish with freshly grated Parmesan and more basil if desired.
 Serves 4-6.